QuaSi-Software/Documentation/docs/changing_documentation.md

 ### 3. Run the documentation generation
 You can now generate and view the documentation.
 By running `mkdocs serve`, a web server is started that hosts the documentation on [http://localhost:8000](http://localhost:8000).
 This process runs continuously and should detect when changes are made to the documentation source files and restart automatically.
 If not, you can add the command `mkdocs serve -watch /path/to/markdown/file` with the absolute path to the file(s) that should be checked for changes continuously.
 You can also quit the process with `ctrl+c` and start it again in order to generate the HTML-files again.

+## Adding Abbreviations
+Abbreviations can be added globally in `/includes/abbreviations.md` by using the syntax provided by MarkDown, e.g. `*[abbrev]: Abbreviation`.
+Using this global file, the MarkDown extension `pymdownx.snippets` replaces all appearances of the abbrev in all files.
+Note that this is function is case sensitive!

+Unfortunately, a separate list of all abbreviations has to be generated manually and is located in `/docs/abbreviations_list.md`.
+This file is included in the main documentation.
+The table is sorted alphabetically, which can be done easily using the extension "Markdown Table Sort" of Visual Studio Code.